Skip to Main Content

 PubMed includes:

-• citations for articles in the PubMed Central (PMC) free full text archive, including articles that report on research funded by the National Institutes of Health (NIH);
+• articles from PubMed Central, an open-access database that provides full text of all research articles funded by the National Institutes of Health

-• and citations for books from the NCBI online Bookshelf (www.ncbi.nlm.nih.gov/books).
+• select book chapters and government documents from the NCBI Bookshelf

 PubMed Basics